GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 - `windowAttribution`:  similar information to Long Tasks API as to which container (the main frame, or an iframe) this happens in.
 - `window`:  a reference to the same origin window.

 This allows developers to know exactly how each script in the long animation frame was called, down to the character position in the calling script giving the exact location in a JavaScript resource that resulted in the extended frame.
-Note that this will be the script _entry point_, rather than necessarily the part of the script that took up the most time
+Note that this will be the script _entry point_, rather than necessarily the part of the script that took up the most time.

 ### Example of a Long Animation Frame performance entry